mattwrightva/pdfkit-test/README.md

 3. Run generate.rb
 `ruby generate.rb`

-4. Notice options meant for pdfkit are being rejected by wkhtmltopdf
+4. You should see an error rejecting any params that are not allowed for wkhtmltopdf.
+The trouble here is that the params were not meant for wkhtmltopdf, they were meant for pdfkit.
-5. Look at the source code of the pdfkit ruby gem to see PDFKit initializer is meant to accept options object as second argument
+5. If you look at the source code of the pdfkit ruby gem, you will see the PDFKit initializer is meant to accept options object as second argument.
+The trouble is that those same options are passed to wkhtmltopdf's initializer where they are not allowed.